ArBridgeman/aurorianclouds/banking-helpers/README.md

 2. Upload your banking CSV file
 3. Select the appropriate bank format from the dropdown
 4. Click "Process CSV"
-5. Review the preview and download the cleaned CSV
+5. Review the preview and download the prepared CSV